carpentries-incubator/managing-computational-projects/README.md

 ### Previous developers

-* Lydia France was allocated as a developer on this project for six months in 0.5 FTW capacity.
+* Lydia France was allocated as a developer on this project for six months in 0.5 FTE capacity.
 * Federico Nanni provided supervision for Lydia and contributed to the project planning

 ------